-1. In vitro, in vivo or clinical studies on the mechanisms of action of radiofrequencies on living organisms at the cellular and molecular levels, taking into account changes in frequency use linked to new uses and new communication technologies.
-Studies on the future 5G frequency bands (3.5 GHz and 26 GHz) will take priority.
+- 1. In vitro, in vivo or clinical studies on the mechanisms of action of radiofrequencies on living organisms at the cellular and molecular levels, taking into account changes in frequency use linked to new uses and new communication technologies.
+Studies on newly identified (e.g. for 5G) and little-studied (especially 3.5 GHz and 26 GHz and beyond) frequency bands are a priority. - 2.
+Studies carried out under the same experimental conditions, at several frequencies, to assess the possibility of frequency-band-dependent effects. - 3.
+Studies carried out under the same experimental conditions, using different types of temporal signal modulation. - 4.
+In-depth studies with the aim of linking the mechanisms observed on artificial membranes to the observations made on cells.